lenatodd/lenatodd.github.io/README.md

 ## 👤 About Me
 Here is a short description about who I am and what I love to do.
 * 🚀 I'm currently working on finishing up my degree and studying for actuarial exam P which I plan to take this November.
 I have enjoyed learning conceptual mathematical analysis throughout my time at Berkeley, but I am super excited to start applying quantitative math to real world financial problems.
-* 💬 Ask me all about snowboarding and volleyball!
-I also enjoy bobbin lacing.
+* 💬 Ask me all about bobbin lacing, snowboarding and volleyball!

 ## 📷 My Picture
 ![My Profile Picture](https://drive.google.com/file/d/1t9ATuFM3KCxpHwNwUy_6d711qTxzS_h6/view?usp=sharing)